MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/properties-auto/devenv-querycategory-property.md

 # QueryCategory Property
 > **Version**: _Available from runtime version 3.0._

-Sets the query category that this page will support.
+Used to indicate a given query can be made available as views displayed on certain main entity lists.
+On queries, the QueryCategory property specifies one or more query categories that the object supports.
+On pages, QueryCategory specifies the query category that the page supports.

 ## Applies to
 -   Page